ietf-wg-acme/acme/draft-ietf-acme-acme.md

 To download the issued certificate, the client simply sends a GET request to the certificate URL.

-The default format of the certificate is PEM (application/x-pem-file) as specified by {{!RFC7468}}.
-This format should contain the end-entity certificate first, followed by any intermediate certificates that are needed to build a path to a trusted root.
-Servers SHOULD NOT include self-signed trust anchors.
-The client may request other formats by including an Accept header in its request.
-For example, the client could use the media type `application/pkix-cert`
-{{!RFC2585}} to request the end-entity certificate in DER format.
+The default format of the certificate is application/pem-certificate-chain (see IANA Considerations).

 The server MAY provide one or more link relation header fields {{RFC5988}} with relation "alternate".
-Each such field should express an alternative certificate chain starting with the same end-entity certificate.
+Each such field SHOULD express an alternative certificate chain starting with the same end-entity certificate.
 This can be used to express paths to various trust anchors.
 Clients can fetch these alternates and use their own heuristics to decide which is optimal.